 Working Delivery During The Pandemic

-I was one of the many delivery drivers who was contracted to deliver packages for Amazon.
-Since the pandemic started in March, I was continuously working and drove all over Southeast Michigan.
+I was one of the many delivery drivers contracted to deliver packages for Amazon.
+Since the pandemic started in March, I have been continuously working and driving all over Southeast Michigan.
 I did little else.
 The crisis shut down restaurants, and other than an occasional family visit, I only worked.
 I was off for a few days because of a twisted ankle and returned to my delivery route.
 I worked for about two days when my world started to change in a way I never thought would happen.
 I felt off.
 More tired than usual.
 What threw me off was the taste of my water.
 It tasted salty and almost metallic, like drinking water from aluminum.
-The Gatorade tasted funny too.
+The Gatorade tasted funny, too.
 I had shortness of breath and was coughing a lot.
 After telling the dispatch about my symptoms, I was instructed to take back the packages I had yet to deliver and leave.
 That was it.
-No interaction with the people and I went home.
+No interaction with the people, and I went home.

 The Covid-19 Test